AnakinJPEG/sql-marketing-analytics/README.md

 https://sql-promo.s3.eu-north-1.amazonaws.com/index.html

-If for ANY Reason you experience delay, please download the video via the *download link*
+If for ANY Reason you experience delay, please download the video via the *download link* on the webpage

 ---